rpatterson/iiswsgi/README.rst

     ``Alt-TAB`` to see if there's an error window hidden behind the WebPI window.

+WebPI getting cached feeds and MSDeploy packages
+    Despite the `clean_webpi`_ helper and manually clearing all the caches under ``%LOCALAPPDATA%\Microsoft/Web Platform Installer``,
+    there have been several times when WebPI has still gotten stale content causing validation errors against the SHA1 in the feed and other problems.
+When this happens, a workaround may be to download the stale WebPI resources in IE.

 .. _special files: Web Deploy Package Contents_
 .. _bdist_webpi: Build WebPI Feed Distribution_